Freedom Of Information

 How to obtain information from the Integration Joint Board (Health and Social Care Partnership)

-The Freedom of Information (Scotland) Act 2002 (FOI) aims to increase openness and accountability by ensuring people can access
+The Freedom of Information (Scotland) Act 2002 (FOI) aims to increase openness and accountability by ensuring people can access information

-information held by Scottish public authorities – including the South Ayrshire Integration Joint Board.
+held by Scottish public authorities – including the South Ayrshire Integration Joint Board.

-People have the right to access all types of recorded information and, apart from certain specific exemptions, authorities and
+People have the right to access all types of recorded information and, apart from certain specific exemptions, authorities and their staff

-Every type of recorded information held by the Integration Joint Board since its formation on 1st April, 2015 is covered by the
+Every type of recorded information held by the Integration Joint Board since its formation on 1st April, 2015 is covered by the Act.
+Enquirers

-Act.
-Enquirers do not have to give a reason for asking for the information.
+do not have to give a reason for asking for the information.

 About the Integration Joint Board